 Articles in recent folk dance periodicals suggst the demise of international folk dancing.
 Some blame splinter groups.
 Some blame shyness.
 Some blame intropection.
 They're all correct!
 No community can survive on a basis of self-gratification.
 If you want international folk dancing to survive, try dancing bryond yourself.
 Think of others when you dance.
 Help with the group you attend.
 Give to the countries you visit, instead of only taking.

 THE CONTINUING SAGA

 1993 saw the utmost, but not ultimate, Bulgarian Seminar.
-The Society has organized another two-week performance seminar with Ensemble GABROVO for June of 1994, as well as three two-week ethnographic tours to explore in depth the cultures of various regions of Bulgaria.
+The Society organized another two-week performance seminar with Ensemble GABROVO for June of 1994, as well as three two-week ethnographic tours to explore in depth the cultures of various regions of Bulgaria.
 You think you know a lot about "Bulgarian" folk dance?
 Good.
 You'll need it.
-But you will learn more in two weeks than most Americans learn in a lifetime of folk dance workshops.
+But you learn more in two weeks than most Americans learn in a lifetime of folk dance workshops.
 And, you will be able to help us help Bulgaria.
 Our sixteen intrepid pioneeers have blazed the trail and it is for you to follow.

 This page © 2018 by Ron Houston.

 Please do not copy any part of this page without including this copyright notice.

 Please do not copy small portions out of context.